Voting is a sacred right. Even for some prisoners.

 Maine and Vermont have seen little effort to strip inmates of their voting rights, even as other states grapple with the issue.
 Florida's Republican governor, Rick Scott, has said the state will fight a federal court ruling that declared its tough process for restoring voting rights to ex-offenders unconstitutional.
 But Republican leaders in both Maine and Vermont told NBC News that the issue isn't on their radar.

-In Vermont, the Republican Party said they'd oppose measures to end inmate voting.
+In Vermont, the Republican Party said they would oppose measures to end inmate voting.

-"The last thing we want to do is start putting up insurmountable barriers to participation in civic life because someone may have been convicted of a crime," Vermont Republican Party spokesman Mike Donohue told NBC News.
+"The last thing we want to do is start putting up insurmountable barriers to participation in civic life because someone may have been convicted of a crime," a spokesman for the state Republican Party, Mike Donohue, told NBC News.
 "People’s right to vote is sacred."